seL4/docs/Hardware/VMware.rst

 = seL4 on VMware =

-This is a quick guide on how to run seL4 x86 on VMWare Workstation / Player.
+This is a quick guide on how to run seL4 x86 on VMWare [[http://www.vmware.com/au/products/workstation|Workstation]] / [[https://www.vmware.com/go/downloadplayer|Player]].
 Written based on decently up-to-date versions Workstation 9 & 10 Player 5 & 6 and for a Linux host machine.
 May work on Mac host machine, won't work for Windows host (although general idea should be similar).

 This guide assumes that your project is all set up and configured to build for x86.
 Read [[Getting started]] otherwise.